janosimas/dominion/README.md

+# This project has HUGE design flaws as I was using for testing the framework.
+I plan on rewriting but it won't happen any time soon.

 # Dominion: a boardgame.io test

 This is a sample project testing the boardgame.io for creating a computer version of a board game.
 I selected Dominion, because I have it, I know the game and I can select simple cards to test and evolve the game.